 An impressive production that director Gore Verbinski (Rango, Pirates of the Caribbean) defended strenuously to achieve according to his personal vision.
 That's why The Lone Ranger with Armie Hammer and Johnny Depp is an adventure not to be missed, exciting thanks to the high artistic quality.

 While watching The Lone Ranger can not, however, do not jump to mind the long battle that director Gore Verbinski (The Ring, Pirates of the Caribbean and Rango for the Oscar-winning) fought shoulder to shoulder producer Jerry Bruckheimer to keep intact its project almost two years ago.
-Many, many millions requested the study, but in the lengthy negotiations, the director preferred to minimize his salary while not having to delete key sequences or reduce the technical quality as had been requested.
+Many, many millions asked to study, but in the lengthy negotiations, the director preferred to minimize his salary while not having to delete key sequences or reduce the technical quality as had been requested.

 This is precisely why every scene of the blockbuster will savor his achievement, his genuineness, his high artistic value.
 120 days of shooting in the desert, when many would choose the soundstages and green screens, an entire village rebuilt several miles of railroad set up to shoot scenes with real trains (a bit 'as the highway built for The Matrix Reloaded).
-It is perhaps true that Hollywood in danger of collapsing with ambitious and expensive projects of this type, but the viewer can not but thank Verbinski, Bruckheimer and all the team for scoring The Lone Ranger without too many compromises: two hours and goes for pure and great movie .
+It is perhaps true that Hollywood in danger of collapsing with ambitious and expensive projects of this type, but the viewer can not but thank Verbinski, Bruckheimer and all the team for scoring The Lone Ranger without too many compromises: two hours and passes pure and great movie .

 On the eve expected the reinvention of the Western genre in modern salsa, a little 'as was the case with the trio for the Pirates.
 Instead, the film is a real old-fashioned western, adventure and exciting suitable for all audiences.
 The story takes its time and its spaces, and therefore, the transformation of the Lone Ranger John Reid in the title takes longer than expected: better this way because the character is one of the best known and best loved of American culture, while in our country is unknown to many and only the notes of the William Tell by Rossini cleverly inserted by Hans Zimmer in the final scenes might be able to awaken distant memories in someone.

-The Lone Ranger will be released Wednesday, July 3 in Italy in conjunction with the U.S..
+The Lone Ranger will be released Wednesday, July 3 in Italy in conjunction with the USA.
 For more information please see our News from the Blog while here you can read the description of the 17 minutes of footage that we could see in the preview.
 We remind you that here you can find the facebook page of the Italian film.